How Does WP STAGING Handles WordPress Migration?

 In that example, I am demonstrating what is happening to the single database table wpstg_options when we migrate it to the database table wp_options which is used by the live WordPress site.

-Whenever you decided to push all or only particular database tables from the staging site to live site – move furniture from one room into another – the following is happening in subsequent order:
+Whenever you decide to push all or only particular database tables from the staging site to the live site – move furniture from one room into another – the following is happening in subsequent order:

 1. All staging tables are copied to new tables, and their names are prefixed with wpstgtmp_.